burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 ---

 [Stanford University](https://www.stanford.edu/) provides various courses regarding constructing and tackling different mathematical models for constructing engineering systems.
 Some of the selected courses with personal bias are listed below.
+They do not have AI prefix or suffix in it.
+But it's upgradable to Machine Learning with two steps: You localize some heuristics, you replace with ML approach some heursitc if methodology is nor rigirous.

 | **Course Number**  | **Course Name**  | **Slides or Notes**  | **Videos**  |
 |---|---|---|---|